hVHDL/hVHDL/docs/source/index.rst

 To accomplish these two almost opposite ideas we have designed specific patterns for coding
    - all functionality should be behind abstract interfaces
    - all code modules should have the possibility to exert backpressure - there should be no need to time code
-   - Use any IP from any vendor, add abstract interface and ready flag for interface if not already given by vendor
+   - Use any IP from any vendor, add abstract interface if not already given by vendor

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.